VAibhav1031/Scripts/Container/README.md

-# Hey this is all about how to make container in the Linux without docker ,
+# Hey this is all about how to make container in the Linux without docker (Bare-Bone)

 - Must know what is the Virtualization, Virtual Machine , why did they used and how they work (if you  dont know go to this link  )